Biden says US won't supply weapons for Israel to attack Rafah, in warning to ally

 The State Department is separately considering whether to approve the continued transfer of Joint Direct Attack Munition kits, which place precision guidance systems onto bombs, to Israel, but the review didn’t pertain to imminent shipments.

-Itamar Yaar, former deputy head of Israel’s National Security Council said the U.S. move is largely symbolic, but a sign of trouble and could become more of a problem if it is sustained.
+Itamar Yaar, former deputy head of Israel’s National Security Council and CEO of Commanders for Israel’s Security, a group of former senior Israeli security officials, said the U.S. move is largely symbolic, but a sign of trouble and could become more of a problem if it is sustained.

-“It’s not some kind of American embargo on American munitions support, but I think its some kind of diplomatic message to Mr. Netanyahu that he needs to take into consideration American interests more than he has over the last few months," he said.
-"At least for now it will not impact Israeli capability but it’s some kind of a signal, a ‘be careful.’”
+“It’s not some kind of American embargo on American munitions support, but I think its some kind of diplomatic message to Mr. Netanyahu that he needs to take into consideration American interests more than he has over the last few months," he said, adding it's “a kind of a signal, a ‘be careful.’”

 The U.S. dropped the 2,000-pound bomb sparingly in its long war against the Islamic State militant group.
 Israel, by contrast, has used the bomb frequently in the seven-month Gaza war.
 Experts say the use of the weapon, in part, has helped drive the enormous Palestinian casualty count that the Hamas-run health ministry puts at more than 34,000 dead, though it doesn’t distinguish between militants and civilians.

-President Dwight Eisenhower pressured Israel with the threat of sanctions into withdrawing from the Sinai in 1957 in the midst of the Suez Crisis.
+President Dwight Eisenhower pressured Israel with the threat of sanctions into withdrawing from the Sinai in 1957 amid the Suez Crisis.
 Ronald Reagan delayed the delivery of F16 fighter jets to Israel at a time of escalating violence in the Middle East.
 President George H.W.
 Bush held up $10 billion in loan guarantees to force the cessation of Israeli settlement activity in the occupied territories.

 Associated Press writers Josef Federman in Jerusalem and Lolita C. Baldor and Matthew Lee contributed to this report.